tderenzi/tderenzi.github.io/src/portfolio/elom.md

 - **Cost-Effective Training**: Transitioned field assessor retraining to an online e-learning platform, which **enabled simultaneous nationwide training, reducing costs by 87%, and eliminating the need for team travel**, making retraining more accessible and sustainable.

-- **Scale Achievement**: The redesigned ELOM data management system and user interface supported South Africa's largest national survey, **Thrive by Five**, which reached over 5,000 participants and represented approximately 600,000 children.
-The insights generated from this survey improved early learning programs and influenced national policy.
-For the full report please visit: [Thrive By Five](https://thrivebyfive.co.za/)

 <br/>